rapidsai/deployment/source/guides/colocate-workers.md

 )
 ```

-To add the node affinity to the worker, you can create a custom dictionary specifying the type of pod affinity and the topology key.
+To add the node affinity to the worker, you can create a custom dictionary specifying the type of Pod affinity and the topology key.

 ```python
 affinity_config = {